gcrozariol/fast-feet-api-nodejs/README.md

 - [x] The application must have two types of user: delivery person and/or administrator
 - [ ] It must be possible to log in with CPF and Password
 - [x] It must be possible to perform CRUD for couriers
-- [x] It must be possible to perform CRUD of orders
+- [x] It must be possible to perform CRUD for orders
-- [ ] It must be possible to perform CRUD on recipients
+- [ ] It must be possible to perform CRUD for recipients
-- [x] It must be possible to mark an order as waiting (Available for pickup)
+- [ ] It must be possible to pick up an order
-- [ ] It must be possible to cancel an order
+- [x] It must be possible to mark an order as waiting (available for pickup)
 - [x] It must be possible to mark an order as delivered
 - [x] It must be possible to mark an order as returned
-- [x] It must be possible to list orders with delivery addresses close to the delivery person's location
+- [ ] It must be possible to list orders with delivery addresses close to the delivery person's location
 - [ ] It must be possible to change a user's password
-- [ ] It must be possible to list a user's deliveries
+- [ ] It must be possible to list a recipient's deliveries
 - [ ] It must be possible to notify the recipient of each change in the order status

 ## Business rules